cybernetics/JTemplate/README.md

 Note that, if a property returns a nested Bean type, the property's value will be automatically wrapped in a `BeanAdapter` instance.
 Additionally, if a property returns a `List` or `Map` type, the value will be wrapped in an adapter of the appropriate type that automatically adapts its sub-elements.

 ## ResultSetAdapter Class
-The `ResultSetAdapter` class implements the `Iterable` interface and makes each row in a JDBC result set appear as an instance of `Map`, allowing the query results to be used in a data dictionary.
+The `ResultSetAdapter` class implements the `Iterable` interface and makes each row in a JDBC result set appear as an instance of `Map`, allowing query results to be used as a data dictionary.
+It also implements `AutoCloseable`: closing the adapter closes the underlying result set, statement, and connection, ensuring that database resources are not leaked.

 For example:

     String sql = "select name, species, sex, birth from pet";

     TemplateEncoder encoder = new TemplateEncoder(getClass().getResource("pets.txt"));

     String result;
-    try (ResultSet resultSet = statement.executeQuery(sql); StringWriter writer = new StringWriter()) {
+    try (StringWriter writer = new StringWriter();
+        ResultSetAdapter resultSetAdapter = new ResultSetAdapter(statement.executeQuery(sql))) {
-        encoder.writeValue(new ResultSetAdapter(resultSet), writer);
+        encoder.writeValue(resultSetAdapter, writer);

         result = writer.toString();
     }

     System.out.println(result);

-### Nested Structures
-If a column's label contains a period, the value will be returned as a nested structure.
-For example, the following query might be used to retrieve a list of employee records:

-    SELECT first_name AS 'name.first', last_name AS 'name.last', title FROM employees

-Because the aliases for the `first_name` and `last_name` columns contain a period, each row will contain a nested "name" structure instead of a flat collection of key/value pairs; for example:

-    [
-      {
-        "name": {
-          "first": "John",
-          "last": "Smith"
-        },
-        "title": "Manager"
-      },
-      ...
-    ]

 ## IteratorAdapter Class
-The `IteratorAdapter` class implements the `Iterable` interface and makes each item produced by an iterator appear to be an element of the adapter, allowing the iterator's contents to be used in a data dictionary.
+The `IteratorAdapter` class implements the `Iterable` interface and makes each value produced by an iterator appear to be an element of the adapter, allowing the iterator's contents to be used as a data dictionary.
+It also implements `AutoCloseable`: if the underlying iterator type is itself an instance of `AutoCloseable`, closing the adapter also closes the underlying cursor.

 `IteratorAdapter` is typically used to transform result data produced by NoSQL databases such as MongoDB.
 It can also be used to transform the result of stream operations on Java collection types.
 For example: